 External Visual Inspections

-- External surfaces for corrosion, mechanical damage, or distortion
+- External corrosion, deformation, or mechanical damage

-- Structural supports and attachments
+- Structural supports and mounting systems

-- Pressure relief devices and their settings
+- Pressure relief devices

 - Instrumentation and controls

-- Evidence of leaks or deterioration
+- Evidence of leaks

 Internal Visual Inspections